-Please contact us to schedule an e-meeting around TCT 2022 with the researchers and authors behind some of the most advanced preclinical models for peripheral artery disease (PAD) in the field.
+Please contact us to schedule a meeting around TCT 2022 with the researchers and authors behind some of the most advanced preclinical models for peripheral artery disease (PAD) in the field.

 Recent CBSET scientific papers & presentations related to novel PAD therapies:

 Balloon-based drug coating delivery to the artery wall is dictated by coating micro-morphology and angioplasty pressure gradients Abraham R. Tzafriri, Benny Muraj, Fernando Garcia-Polite, Antonio G. Salazar-Martín, Peter Markham, Brett Zani, Anna Spognardi, Mazen Albaghdadi, Steve Alston, Elazer R. Edelman.
 Biomaterials.
 2020 Nov;260:120337.

 Taking paclitaxel coated balloons to a higher level: Predicting coating dissolution kinetics, tissue retention and dosing dynamics.
 Abraham R.Tzafriri, Sahil A.Parikh, Elazer R.Edelman.
 Journal of Controlled Release.
 Volume 310, 28 September 2019, Pages 94-102.